GluuFederation/docs-ce-prod/docs/source/admin-guide/custom-script.md

 Authentication scripts can be used to implement complex multi-step, multi-factor authentication workflows.

 In each script, authentication steps and mechanisms are defined, external API's can be called, and user experience can be adjusted dynamically based on contextual factors.
-For example, a fraud detection API can be called in step one, and if it indicates unacceptable risk, a second step can be added to increase assurance (e.g. present the user with another page that prompts for a stronger authentication credential).
+For example, a fraud detection API can be called in step one.
+If it indicates unacceptable risk, a second step can be added to prompt the user for a stronger authentication credential.

 The authentication interception script extends the base script type with the `init`, `destroy` and `getApiVersion` methods but also adds the following methods: